Derek Armstrong (footballer): United States U20

-In 1987 Armstrong coached of the United States under-20 side in the World Youth Championship (now known as the FIFA U-20 World Cup) in Chile.
+In 1987 Armstrong coached the United States under-20 side in the World Youth Championship (now known as the FIFA U-20 World Cup) in Chile.
 Derek holds the unique distinction of being the first USA coach to beat Mexico at the World Cup level.
 They knocked off Mexico, 3–0, in the 1987 CONCACAF tournament in Trinidad.
 The team qualified for the World Cup in Chile.

 US club soccer

 He was one of the founding members and chairman of US Club Soccer in its early years, he retired from this position in January 2009.

 United States Soccer ACADEMY.
-Derek served on he formation committee in 2007 representing youth clubs across the United States.
+Derek served on the formation committee in 2007 representing youth clubs across the United States.